inbo/tutorials/content/tutorials/spatial_variograms/index.md

 }
 ```

-I initially had trouble fitting this function, because I simplified (leaving out `nugget` and `nu`); the complex version is quite flexible to fit our variogram.
+I initially had trouble fitting this function, because I simplified (leaving out `nugget` and `nu`); the version above is quite flexible to fit our variogram.
 Note that the function is not defined at zero, which is why I filter `NA`.
-Our Matérn implementation does not allow decreasing or oscillating semivariance (sometimes seen in real data), but on the other hand decreasing semivariance would griefly violate Tobler's observation.
+The Matérn function does not allow decreasing or oscillating semivariance (sometimes seen in real data), but on the other hand decreasing semivariance would griefly violate Tobler's observation.

-A regression function demands a specific plot function:
+Any regression function demands a specific plot function:

 ``` r
 plot_matern <- function(optimizer_results) {